Last Updated on May 17, 2026 by Ryan Roberts

 If your company has reached the point where multiple specialty areas are constantly colliding, then firm depth starts to matter more.

 Until then, do not confuse institutional heft with better day-to-day counsel.
-And even then, one large firm may not work for the same company.

 Even if you choose the right lawyer, you still have to decide how to use them efficiently.